gyrospectre/securitybot/README.md

 Messaging is made possible by `securitybot/chat/chat.py` which provides a small number of functions for querying users in a messaging group, messaging those users, and sending messages to a specific channel/room.
 To add bindings for a new messaging system, subclass `Chat`.

+## Secrets
+In the main `bot.yaml` config file, any secrets are defined in the `secretsmgmt` section, as well as defining which provider to use.
+The secrets are loaded from the backend using the structure of the secrets stanza, and mapped into the rest of the config at run time.
+Secrets are not written to disk, but are in memory for the life of the
+Security Bot instance.

 ### 2FA
 2FA support is provided by `auth/auth.py`, which wraps async 2FA in a few functions that enable checking for 2FA capability, starting a 2FA session, and polling the state of the 2FA session.
-We provide support for Duo Push via the Duo Auth API, but adding support for a different product or some in-house 2FA solution is as easy as creating a subclass of `Auth`.
+We provide support for Duo Push via the Duo Auth API, and Okta Push, but adding support for a different product or some in-house 2FA solution is as easy as creating a subclass of `Auth`.

 ### Task management
 Task management is provided by `tasker/tasker.py` and the `Tasker` class.